agile-ts/documentation/docs/packages/core/features/agile-instance/Introduction.md

    ```ts
    const MY_EVENT = App.createEvent();
    ```

+These ASI's are created with the help of an `Agile Instance` and get automatically bound to it.
+In summary, the main tasks of an instantiated `Agile Class` (Agile Instance) are to
+- manage and store Agile Sub Instances ([State](./features/state/Introduction.md), ..)
+- ingest changes into the Runtime
+- trigger rerender on Integrations like [React](../react/Introduction.md)
+- permanently save values in any [Storage](./features/storage/Introduction.md)

+Be aware that each application using AgileTs should only have one `Agile Instance`.

 ## 📭 Props

-`Agile` takes an optional configuration object as its only parameter.
+The `Agile Class` takes an optional configuration object as its only parameter.
 ```ts
 const App = new Agile({
     logConfig: {